tools4j/tabular/README.md

 (jkeymaster jar is distributed with Tabular)
 If you're running on Windows, I've provided a key-grabber.bat file in the distribution which you can use.
 It will create a small window, with a small edit box which you can click into, and enter your keystrokes of choice.
 The keystrokes are printed out in the format required to configure Tabular's hotkey.

-## Acknowledgements
-- jkeymaster is used to provide hotkey support.  https://github.com/tulskiy/jkeymaster
-- OpenCSV is used to parse the table.csv file: http://opencsv.sourceforge.net/